mouhannad-sh/personal-CSS-guidlines/README.md

 14- Put some comments in your SASS if you're doing something that might confuse the next developer.

+15- When you copy someone els's css please READ it before you do so, it will take you more time trying to figure out why is it causing issues after production.

+16- If you are the type to include a whole css library and end up using only few lines from that library.
+Consider a career change.

-15- seriously don't @extend when you can add that class to your HTML (everytime you do that an imaginary puppy dies)
+17- seriously don't @extend when you can add that class to your HTML (everytime you do that an imaginary puppy dies)

 .... to be continued